showSidebars ==

 PREVIOUS APPOINTMENTS

-Before joining SMU, she was a faculty member at the National University of Singapore’s Department of Geography for nearly 25 years.
-She also held various senior management roles at the National University of Singapore, including Vice Provost (Education), Vice Provost (Academic Personnel), Vice President (University and Global Relations), Dean (Faculty of Arts and Social Sciences), Dean, University Scholars Programme, and Director, Asia Research Institute.
+Before joining SMU, she held various senior management roles at the National University of Singapore, including Vice Provost (Education), Vice Provost (Academic Personnel), Vice President (University and Global Relations), Dean (Faculty of Arts and Social Sciences), Dean, University Scholars Programme, Acting Executive Vice-President (Academic Affairs) at Yale-NUS College, and Director, Asia Research Institute.
+She was also a faculty member at the National University of Singapore’s Department of Geography for nearly 25 years.

 PROFESSIONAL AWARDS